Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Collision Layers.md

 *Note: You can disable the entity aliasing check using WithoutEntityAliasingChecks() between steps 1 and 2.*

+#### ScheduleParallelByA(JobHandle inputDeps = default)

+This method schedules the `FindPairs` algorithm using a single job, and only provides thread-safety for the first element in each pair in a bipartite operation.

 #### ScheduleParallelUnsafe(JobHandle inputDeps = default)

 This method schedules the `FindPairs` algorithm using multiple jobs for all stages but sacrifices thread safety for the pair of entities and indices.

-There are a couple of applications where this is useful.
+There are a few applications where this is useful.
 First, if the processor may only ever write a hardcoded value and never read from it, then the operation is deterministic regardless of the order of the writes.
 Second, `jobIndex` is still safe, which means writing to `EntityCommandBuffer.ParallelWriter` is also safe.
+Third, `pairStreamKey` is also safe, allowing for fast storage into `PairStreams`

 This method returns a `JobHandle `which represents the final state of the `FindPairs` algorithm.